oslokommune/okctl/docs/post-mortems/0008-logging-stopped-working.md

 * Running `okctl upgrade`, which for both the development and production cluster included the upgrades `0.0.95.persist-loki` and `0.0.96.remote-state-versioning`.

-* Upgraded EKS control plane and nodes from 1.19 to 1.20, causing all pods in the `monitoring` namespace (including Loki) to be stopped on old nodes and re-run at new nodes.
+* Upgraded EKS control plane and nodes from 1.19 to 1.20, causing all pods in the `monitoring` namespace (including Loki) to be stopped on old nodes and re-run on new nodes.

 None of these should affect the version of Loki.
 Loki's version is specified in the Statefulset `loki` in the `monitoring` namespace, and we don't have code changing this.